netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspeclokilokistack">lokiStack</a></b></td>
         <td>object</td>
         <td>
           Loki configuration for `LokiStack` mode.
-This is useful for an easy loki-operator configuration.
+This is useful for an easy Loki Operator configuration.
 It is ignored for other modes.<br/>
         </td>
         <td>false</td>